ceregousa/slate/source/includes/_memory bank.md

     -H "Authorization: Bearer <BEARER_TOKEN>"
 ```

-> The above command returns JSON structured like this:
+> The above commands return JSON structured like this:

 ```json
 {